VandyDataScience-Internal/recruitment-2023-template/Level 2/README.md

 - Build a simple **logistic** regression model

 All of the above components should be contained in a `.py` file.
-You will also be submitting the your test set as a `.csv` file, which you'll need for Level 3!
+You will also be submitting your test set as a `.csv` file, which you'll need for Level 3!

 Level 2 is your opportunity to **show what you know** about model building!
 We have intentionally chosen to keep the requirements flexible to allow you to build your model in a way you are most comfortable/knowledgeable.